mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Task 1

-Create an intent welcoming the user to the Drone's Cream virtual store using only Dialogflow.
+Create an intent named _welcome-drones-cream_ welcoming the user to the Drone's Cream virtual store using only Dialogflow.
 The intent should respond the user with a welcome prompt.

 The intent should respond to prompts from the user such as "Hi", "hello", "good morning" etc.